Instant Expert: Sandpaper Ballet

 Explore Sandpaper Ballet’s Iconic Grid

-Mark Morris’ Sandpaper Ballet is part of SF Ballet’s 2021 Digital Season.
-It will be performed as part of Program 02, streaming February 11–March 3.
+Mark Morris’ Sandpaper Ballet was part of SF Ballet’s 2021 Digital Season.
+It was performed as part of Program 02, streaming February 11–March 3.

 Watch any ballet enough times and you’ll usually start to notice some kind of pattern.
 Maybe it’s a step that comes back over and over again.
 Or a gesture that repeats, building in importance each time.
 These patterns are often subtle—one truism often stated in choreography classes is that a gesture must be repeated three times before an audience member will even notice it—but appear upon repeat viewing, like foreshadowing in a novel, or a refrain in a song.